fdformula/MathlyLua/README.md

 #### c.
 Mathly matrix operations each return a mathly matrix if the result is a matrix.

-We can only apply matrix operations to mathly matrices.
+We can only apply matrix operations on mathly matrices.
 For example,

 ```
 require('mathly')